Tshepajev/Echellogram-to-spectrum/README.md

 1. Place the **Processor** (.py or .exe) in the folder with the echellograms.
 2. Place the correct calibration data `.json` file (from **Calibrator**) in the same folder.
-3. **Optional**: Place spectral sensitivity data **`_Spectra_multipliers.csv`** in the same folder.
+3. **Optional**: Place spectral sensitivity data **`_Spectra_multipliers*.csv`** in the same folder (* can be anything).
 The Processor will then interpolate-extrapolate wavelengths, and the intensity of each pixel of the spectrum will be multiplied by the corresponding (interpolated) multiplier.
 The file must contain headers row (gets ignored) and the following columns: `wavelengths (nm)`, `multipliers`.
+	- **Warning!** Make sure there is max one multipliers data file or the program will choose a random one.
 4. Run the **Processor**.
 5. **Optional** (recommended): Clean up by removing the **Processor** and calibration files from the folder.